junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 For example, Phenergan is a brand name for an antihistamine called **promethazine** (promethazine is the generic name).

-With the information on each medicine, blank spaces _ _ _ _ _ have been left for you to **write in** the name and price of the most common or least expensive product in your area.

-For example, if the cheapest or only available form of tetracycline in your area is Terramycin, you would write in the blank spaces as follows:

 >_Note:_  Not all the medicines listed in the Green Pages are needed in your Home or Village Medicine kit.

 Because different medicines are available in different countries, information has sometimes been given for a number of medicines that do the same job.